 AMRAP: As many rounds as possible in the set time.

 BEFORE WORKOUT: Ensure that you have warmed up and followed my pre-workout tips.

 AFTER WORKOUT: Aim to stretch after each workout and follow my post-workout tips.

 SOMETHING HURTS: Listen to your body!
-Generally when starting out with exercise and using muscles you may not have previously used, or used for a long time, it is normal to feel uncomfortable and tight.
-But pain may indicate damage being done.
+Generally, when starting out with exercise and using muscles you may not have previously used, or used for a long time, it is normal to feel uncomfortable and tight.
+But the pain may indicate damage being done.
 If you feel pain, listen to your body, assess whether the pain you are feeling is normal or damaging, and consider swapping out one exercise for another.